South Florida NASA astronaut answers students’ questions from International Space Station

 “Hi, my name is Malachi, and what is it like being in micro gravity?”
 Malachi said

-“Hey, Malachi, well it’s a lot of fun mostly because you can to float around and back down easily, you can stand sideways and answer questions like this,” Rubio said.
+“Hey, Malachi, well it’s a lot of fun, mostly because you can float around and back down easily, you can stand sideways and answer questions like this,” Rubio said.

 Rubio answered questions from students associated with the Smithsonian Institution’s National Museum of the American Latino.

-“It’s basically a personal space craft,” Rubio said.
-“It keeps you pressurized in the vacuum of space, it provides you with oxygen, it cleans out the carbon dioxide that you breath out and it also keeps you comfortable,” Rubio said.
+“It’s basically a personal spacecraft,” Rubio said.
+“It keeps you pressurized in the vacuum of space, it provides you with oxygen, it cleans out the carbon dioxide that you breath out, and it also keeps you comfortable.”

 Rubio may be very far away, but he considers Miami home.